-Data to Answer the Ques Data to Answer the Question Population Growth Rate Source: ACS (2020) Polk County has a population of 84,730 which accounts for 2% of the state's population and has increased by 12,030 people between 2010-2020.
-This is an increase of 16%, much higher than both the national growth of 7% and the state's growth of 11% over the same time period.
-Strong Population Forecasts Source: PSU Population Research Center (2021) Polk County's total population is forecasted to rapidly increase for the projected future.
+Data to Answer the Ques Results Population Growth Rate Source: ACS (2020) hetween $J(1)(1-J(1)J(1))$ This is an increase of 16% much higher than Population Forecasts Source: PSU Population Research Center (2021) Polk County's total population is forecasted to rapidly increase for the projected future.
 Polk County will more than double by 2070.
 Most of this growth will happen inside UGBs but growth outside UGBs will continue for the near future.
-This is mostly due to net in- migration from middle aged and elderly populations.
+This is mostly due to net inmigration from middle aged and elderly populations.
 Lots of younger age groups are moving in as well, mostly due to Western Oregon University in Monmouth.
 But it is of note that many of those younger groups do not stay permanently with 25-34 year olds leaving rapidly.
 Strong